Meet the Practitioners from the Adelaide Trauma Centre

 I am often inspired in my work through witnessing how addressing current challenges within ourselves and our relationships, can lead to healing and growth beyond our experiences of adversity and trauma.

-I can work with individuals, couples and families.
-I also see children over 6 years of age.
+I work with individuals, couples and families.

 Location: 29 Regent Street North, Adelaide 5000